**NOTE: To enter you must sign up for the email above.**

 Kambo is a substance that comes from frog secretion and is a traditional healing and ritual purging method that, for many indigenous cultures in the Amazon, is used as an immunity-boosting medicine.
 Known in Portuguese as the “vaccine of the forest,” it has also gained renown outside of the Amazon as a powerful treatment for chronic pain and drug dependence.

-Kambo (frog medicine) utilizes the poison secretions extracted from the giant monkey frog (Phyllomedusa bicolor).
+Kambo (frog medicine) utilizes the toxins or the ‘frog sweat’ secretions extracted from the giant monkey frog (Phyllomedusa bicolor).
 These monkey frogs are native to the Amazon forest.
+The frogs are never harmed in the process and they are widely revered in the native Matses culture.

-The healing power of this frog secretion has gained popularity.
-Kambo is a legal practice across the US, and therefore its practice in Texas is not illegal.
+The healing power of this frog is incredible.
+Kambo has gained popularity.
+Great news, Kambo is a legal practice across the US, and therefore its practice in Texas is not illegal.
+It is also not psychedelic and the client stays fully present in the body.

 This is a ceremonial plant used for making a Sacred, delectable and amazingly lovely elixir.

-This is an indegenous plant used for calming, healing and creating a pure bliss feeling of joy!
+This is an indigenous plant used for calming, healing and creating a pure bliss feeling of joy!

 If you feel that talking to someone about your experience would be helpful, reach out for therapy or spiritual counsel for an integration session with one of our leaders.
 Most often we offer a video chat decompression session the week after Ceremony for the participants, hosted by the facilitators.